 Vegan Cakes should be stored in the same way as non-vegan cakes.
-They are best stored at room temperature covered with a bowl not touching the sides and wrapped in cling film.
-If the cake is cut the sides should also be covered with cling film.
-Vegan cakes are best kept out of the fridge.
+They should be stored at room temperature and wrapped in cling film.
+If the cake is cut, the sides should also be covered with cling film.

 How to store your vegan cake is a question that gets asked a tremendous amount.
-While the simple answer is always to wrap and store your cake at room temperature we know this is not always possible on a scorching hot day.
-And if you are looking to just store vegan sponges you may want to freeze them in advance of using them at the last minute.
-Here we will explain how to store sponges, uncut and cut cake, decorated cakes and when you should refrigerate your vegan cake.
+At room temperature, you can simply cling film your cake and leave it out.
+If the ambient temperature is higher you will need to correctly store your cake.
+If you are looking to just store the sponges you may want to freeze them in advance of using them.
+Here we will explain how to store vegan sponges, uncut and cut.
+We will also explain when you should refrigerate your vegan cake.

 Storing a frosted cake is actually easier than storing an unfrosted cake.
 The buttercream coating acts as a protective layer keeping out a cake’s enemies - moisture and air.